hillkim7/nucleo-F401RE_MBI5026/README.md

 ### Signal outputs
 Output clock frequency is 1000kHz.
-A following signal capture picture shows 16 CLK for serial data input and one clock is for LE(Latch Enable) and remain three periods for OE(Output Enable).
+A following signal capture picture shows 16 CLK clocks for serial data input and one clock for LE(Latch Enable) and three periods for OE(Output Enable) which is period of no clock.
 ![Clock and Latch Enable output signal capture](CLK_LE_output.png)

 ---
   By Hill Kim